FAIR Textile Storage-History Triage

 Photo and notes packet FAIR needs before routing

-The most useful packet combines full textile views with clear storage-history evidence.
-Show the object, the housing, and the clues that make the treatment story credible or currently relevant.
+The useful packet is direct: object, housing, and the clues that make the treatment story credible or currently relevant.

 • Take one full view of the textile as found, plus reverse or side views when visible safely and helpful for understanding fold pattern, backing, or lining.